Mercedes Moné: NXT (2012–2015)

 On February 11, 2015, at NXT TakeOver: Rival, Banks won the NXT Women's Championship by pinning Charlotte in a fatal four-way match that also involved Lynch and Bayley.
 Banks successfully retained the championship against Charlotte twice, Alexa Bliss, and Becky Lynch.

 At NXT TakeOver: Brooklyn on August 22, Banks dropped the NXT Women's Championship to Bayley, thus ending her reign at 192 days.
 The match was highly praised by critics and won Match of the Year at the NXT Year-End Awards.
-At NXT TakeOver: Respect on October 7, Banks was defeated by Bayley in the main event in the first women's 30-minute Iron man match in WWE history, losing two falls to three in what would be her last match in NXT.
+At NXT TakeOver: Respect on October 7, Banks was defeated by Bayley in the main event in the first women's 30-minute iron man match in WWE history, losing two falls to three.

 Team B.A.D.
 (2015–2016)

-Banks made her official debut on the July 13, 2015, episode of Raw along with Charlotte and Becky Lynch, after Stephanie McMahon called for a "revolution" in the WWE Divas division.
-While Lynch and Charlotte allied with Paige, who was feuding with Team Bella (Alicia Fox, Brie and Nikki Bella), Banks allied with Naomi and Tamina, who later dubbed themselves as Team B.A.D.
-(Beautiful and Dangerous), leading to a brawl between the three teams.
+Banks made her official debut on the July 13, 2015, episode of Raw along with Naomi and Tamina, being known as Team B.A.D.
+(Beautiful and Dangerous) and feuding with Team Bella (Alicia Fox, Brie and Nikki Bella).
 In her WWE pay-per-view debut on July 19 at Battleground, Banks competed in a triple threat match against Charlotte and Brie Bella, which Charlotte won.
 Banks went on to defeat Paige twice, first by submission on the July 20 episode of Raw, in a tag team match where Banks teamed with Naomi for the first time, and again on the July 27 episode of Raw in a singles match.
-After defeating the Divas Champion Nikki Bella by submission in a non-title match on the August 17 episode of Raw, Banks participated in the first-ever Divas number one contender's Beat the Clock challenge match, in which she fought Paige to a time limit draw and Charlotte was named the number one contender.
-Following this, Banks rekindled her rivalry with Paige and defeated her twice on the September 7 and 14 episodes of Raw.
+After defeating the Divas Champion Nikki Bella by submission in a non-title match on the August 17 episode of Raw, Following this, Banks rekindled her rivalry with Paige and defeated her twice on the September 7 and 14 episodes of Raw.
 Although she lost in a fatal four-way number one contender's match for Charlotte's Divas Championship in November, Banks was not pinned and began a winning streak, defeating the likes of Brie Bella, Alicia Fox, and Becky Lynch on various shows.